Start Strong

 And You Can Quote Me!

+( My response to a recent LinkedIn Group discussion question that asked about the value of using quotes in presentations.)
 I regularly use a lot of quotes in my training, speaking and writing.
 However, I’m adamant about putting the sources in proper context.
-Few people are so well known that they don’t need any reference, like Jefferson, Mark Twain, Churchill, Dr. Martin Luther King, Jr., etc. For the rest, we need to answer the question the readers or listeners often have – ‘So, who is that guy?’
+Few people are so well known that they don’t need any reference, … Read more

 So, you don’t do presentations at work …

+(And a recent LinkedIn discussion was about people who don’t make presentations at work.)
 Besides delivering presentation training and coaching engagements for corporate clients, I teach a presentation skills course at the University of Phoenix, Cleveland Campus.
-Unlike many universities, we require all students to take this course and they do Learning Team presentations in all of their other classes.
+Unlike many universities, we require all students to take this course and they do Learning Team presentations in … Read more

 What’s Your Point?